markk0042/Milestone1project.github.io/README.md

 I used inspiration from previous projects I completed in code Insititute as my journey into the full Stack Developer Role for example which i thought was pretty cool and interesting(the jumbotron feature).

-I also used slack groups for guidance and assitance from the well educated mentors,
+I also used slack groups for guidance and assitance from the well educated mentors assigned,

 I also used :